 - To add a removed column back to the table, use the Add column drop down at the top right of the panel.

 When using imported or released parts in an Assembly, the properties will display in the BOM table as read-only.
 To create a BOM with editable fields, you can branch from the version to create a new workspace.
 The fields in the BOM will be editable per the settings for each property (through the account settings).

 When you insert released (revisioned) parts into the Assembly and then create the BOM table, the state property will be Released.

-You are able to insert Onshape BOM tables into your drawings.
+You can insert Onshape BOM tables into your drawings.
 See the Insert BOM topic.